First-Gen Q&A: Serving in Moldova

-This is the fifth in a series of Q&As with returned Peace Corps Volunteers who identify as first-generation college students and/or new Americans.
+This is a part of a series of Q&As with returned Peace Corps Volunteers who identify as first-generation college students and/or new Americans.
 Learn how they navigated the challenges of the decision-making process and service abroad!

 What inspired you to apply to Peace Corps?